 I use the word “inspired” too much (“passionate” is my other favorite).
 But Range: Why Generalists Triumph in a Specialized World by David Epstein has truly inspired me to embrace my Renaissance Woman (aka generalist) identity.
 And it’s not just here and there, it’s multiple “a-ha” moments in each chapter.

-Join me on a journey of exploration of why our way of navigating the world can help us excel in the long run.
+Join me on a journey exploring why our “Renaissance Person” way of navigating the world can help us excel in the long run.
+We’ll read and during four virtual meetings, we’ll discuss what we’re learning about ourselves guided by stimulating reflection questions.
+But there’s MORE!!!

-This is what separates the Renaissance Readers from a traditional Book Club.
-Our focus is having our learning catalyze action!
-Here’s the choices for what you can do between each session.
+What separates the Renaissance Readers from a traditional Book Club is having our learning catalyze action!
+Here’s the choices for what you can do between each meeting.
 Our meetings and Slack conversations will be a mixture of discussing the book and sharing what we’ve accomplished (or plan to do).

 Catalyzing Challenges